 - CSI: New York: The Compass Killer.
 Driven insane from the grief and the brain damage that ensued from a madman entering his office and blowing away everybody inside with a shotgun (including his wife) before killing himself, architect Hollis Eckhart started killing everybody that had anything to do with it.
 The guy who sold the madman the gun, the shrink that didn't diagnose the shooter as an unstable man, the guard that didn't search the shooter thoroughly... and himself, for putting his wife in danger.
 It didn't helped in any way at all that the madness which made him decide to perform these acts also made him identify innocent people as those that were the targets of his vengeance.

-- Fallout: New Vegas: The antagonist of the Lonesome Road DLC, Ulysses, hates the Courier because he blames them for a nuclear explosion that destroyed the Divide; it turns out the courier once delivered a package to the Divide which contained the nuke's launch codes.
-The Courier had absolutely no idea what was in the package when it was delivered, and can't even remember it clearly when Ulysses tells them what that package did.
+- Fallout: New Vegas: The antagonist of the Lonesome Road DLC, Ulysses, hates the Courier because he blames them for the nuclear explosion that destroyed the Divide; it turns out the courier once delivered a package to the Divide which contained the nuke's launch codes.
+The Courier, who makes a living out of delivering packages without knowing their contents, can't even remember the package clearly when Ulysses tells them what it was used for.

 - From the very beginning, Ghost Trick makes a large deal out of the fact that various parties are trying to kill the female protagonist Lynne.
 At one point, the Big Bad tries to frame her for murder.
 Why?
 Back when she was a child, he was fleeing the police when he came across her playing in the park, so he took her as a hostage.
 If she hadn't been there, he would have never gone that far.
 Therefore she was partially responsible for ruining his life, even though it was his choice to take her hostage from the cops that were already chasing him.